 This year’s exhibit features lots of fun displays especially for kids, from classic Disney characters to cheerful gnomes.
 Kids will love exploring the different exhibits and pointing out their favorite things.
 Museums can be daunting for families — but Antique Christmas is very kid friendly.

 For parents, fun photo opps abound.
 As you walk in, have your kids say cheese in front of the large Christmas tree in the lobby, or one of the decked-to-the-nines trees in the exhibit.
 (The Taft Museum itself is easily one of the photogenic spots in the city — if weather allows, definitely get a few photos at the stunning Patrick Dougherty exhibition on the Taft’s front lawn!)
 And if you’re looking for a Santa sighting, you’ll want to mark your calendar for the *free* Holiday Kick Off event on Dec.
 1!

 Antique Christmas is good, old-fashioned holiday fun.
-Kids will get a kick out of all the old decor, parents will get a hefty dose of nostalgia, and your whole family will feel all warm-and-fuzzy with holiday spirit after browsing these charming displays.
+Kids will get a kick out of all the old décor, parents will get a hefty dose of nostalgia and the whole family will feel all warm-and-fuzzy with holiday spirit after browsing these charming displays.

-Antique Christmas runs through January 7, 2018 at the Taft Museum of Art.
-Museum hours for December are Tuesday through Friday, 11 am-4 pm and Saturday and Sunday, 11 am-5 pm.
-The Taft is closed Mondays, Christmas Day and New Year’s Day.
-Admission is $12 for adults, $10 for kids ages 6-18 and free for kids 5 and under.
-Admission (and parking!) to the Taft Museum of Art is always free on Sunday!
+Antique Christmas is open Wednesday-Sunday through Jan.
+5, 2020 at the Taft Museum of Art.
+Admission is $12 for adults ($10 if purchased online) and FREE for all kids 18 and under.
+Admission (and parking!) to the Taft Museum of Art is always free on Sunday.